 What do public expenditures say about a country’s energy priorities?

 Seismic shifts are underway in the world energy system.
 Low-carbon fuels, energy efficiency, and energy storage are expanding at record rates.
-At the same time, fossil fuels still dominate current energy use and receive massive ongoing new investments.
+At the same time, fossil fuels still dominate current energy use and receive massive ongoing new investment.
 Cost-lowering innovation is a common feature across many types of energy systems.

-Is energy investment in innovation aligned with the need to reduce greenhouse gas emissions and to accelerate equitable access to clean energy services?
+Is energy investment in innovation aligned with the need to reduce greenhouse gas emissions and accelerate equitable access to clean energy services?
 There are many approaches to answering this question.
 Global and national energy research, development, and demonstration (RD&D) investments represent one metric of innovation priorities.
 Public RD&D investments are an indicator of government effort and intention to shape a country’s energy systems in the future.1

 The Climate Policy Lab at Tufts University maintains a database of government annual expenditures by individual countries since 2000 in eight technological categories: energy efficiency, fossil fuels, renewable energy sources, nuclear, hydrogen and fuel cells, other power and storage technologies, other cross-cutting technologies, and unallocated.2 In this chart, countries that have incomplete data for one or more categories or years are excluded, including China, India, and several other large countries.
 These countries are discussed below.